gravito-framework/gravito/packages/photon/README.md

 bun add @gravito/photon
 ```

-> **Note**: This package is automatically included as a dependency of `gravito-core`.
+> **Note**: This package is automatically included as a dependency of `@gravito/core`.
 You typically don't need to install it separately unless building custom adapters.

 ## 🚀 Quick Start